 Fall.
-3(2-2) P: CAS 204 and CAS 205 R: Open to students in the Department of Telecommunication, Information Studies and Media or in the Design Specialization.
+3(2-2) P: CAS 204 and CAS 205 R: Open to students in the Department of Telecommunication, Information Studies and Media or in the Design Specialization or in the Information Technology Specialization.

 Development of web sites, services, and applications that employ primarily client-side technologies.